 Associate Professor, Department of Health Behavior & Society, University of Kentucky

 Dr. Vanderpool's research interests include cancer health disparities among rural and Appalachian populations, HPV vaccination, dissemination and implementation research, the impact of cancer on employment and treatment outcomes, and cancer survivorship.
-Dr. Vanderpool will be discussing best practices and lessons learned from the Appalachian Center for Cancer Education, Screening, and Support (ACCESS) and the UK Rural Cancer Prevention Center (RCPC) projects.
+Dr. Vanderpool discussed best practices and lessons learned from the Appalachian Center for Cancer Education, Screening, and Support (ACCESS) and the UK Rural Cancer Prevention Center (RCPC) projects.

 Cancer Health Disparities and Risk Factors in Homeless Populations